How to Make Mixed Fruit Jam or Jelly

 I toss all the fruit and any juice in a pot and add some water if needed.

-After simmering the fruit until it's soft, strain it through a piece of muslin to separate the juice from the fruit.
+After simmering the fruit until it's soft, strain it through a piece of muslin or cheesecloth to separate the juice from the fruit.

 You'll find more detailed directions in my post on making fruit syrup for jelly-making.